 7. Seal those draughts with weatherstripping

 Self-adhesive foam or rubber weatherstripping costs little and fits the gaps you just found.
-It reduces heat loss and is one of the cheapest comfort upgrades a home can have.
+A few things worth knowing before buying:

-8. Loosen a stuck jar or stiff valve
+8. Loosen a stuck jar or stiff stopcock

 9. Remove a stripped or rusted screw with a rubber band